AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Results

-\textbf{Theme 2: Implementing technical safety guards} involves adopting methods to mitigate AI safety issues during development. \ul{\textit{Improve safety assurance by iteratively refining models and systems}} requires developers to adjust models, evaluate safety factors, and iterate until satisfactory results are achieved.
+\textbf{Theme 2: Implementing technical safeguards} involves adopting methods to mitigate potential AI failures during development. \ul{\textit{\mbox{Mitigate failures} by iteratively refining models and systems}} requires developers to adjust models, evaluate potential failure factors, and iterate until satisfactory results are achieved.
 The fine-tuning process may be examined, as P13 mentioned: ``\textit{first we tried to see if we did something wrong in the fine-tuning process}''.
 This also includes examining fine-tuning processes, switching models or checkpoints, and retraining on improved datasets.
-For example, P17 fine-tuned with a more diverse accent dataset to enhance speech recognition performance for rural accents.
+For example, P17 fine-tuned with a more diverse accent dataset to enhance speech recognition performance for rural accents, reducing the risk of unfair or harmful outcomes caused by systematic recognition errors in underrepresented populations.
 For LLMs, practitioners also refine prompts to prevent undesired content generation.
 P13 reflected: ``\textit{in terms of politeness that I mentioned, sometimes we try to change the prompt we are using for the model to prevent it from talking things we don't want to do}''.
-Our survey revealed significant differences in responses depending on the AI safety context.
-Developers performed iterative model and system improvement significantly more frequently when addressing model behaviour risks (3.24) compared to misuse and exploitation (2.98) concerns, with p-values of and effect sizes of 0.33.
-These results suggest that different AI safety concerns have a medium effect on developers' frequency of adopting iterative model and system improvement.
+Our survey revealed significant differences in responses depending on the AI failure context.
+Developers performed iterative model and system improvement significantly more frequently when addressing model behaviour risks (3.24) compared to misuse and exploitation (2.98) concerns, with a p-value of 0.004 and an effect size of 0.33.
+These results suggest that different AI failure concerns have a medium effect on developers' frequency of adopting iterative model and system improvement.
 Only 13\% of the participants put low priority on this practice when dealing with model behaviour concerns, which is lower compared to the scenarios when dealing with data or misuse and exploitation concerns.